 - Weather changes: Changes in temperature (such as cold air), humidity, or barometric pressure can trigger asthma symptoms in some people.

-- People with asthma need to identify their triggers and take steps to avoid or minimize exposure to them.
+- People with asthma need to identify their asthma triggers and take steps to avoid or minimize exposure to them.

 When an Asthma Flare Ups be Dangerous?

 Asthma flare ups can be dangerous, especially if they are severe and go untreated.
-In severe cases, an asthma flare up can lead to a condition called status asthmaticus, which is a life-threatening medical emergency that requires immediate emergency medical treatment.
+In severe cases, an asthma flare up can lead to a condition called status asthmaticus, which is a life-threatening medical asthma emergency that requires immediate emergency treatment.